ScottAndrews40/fa21-cse110-lab4/expose/javascript/part2.md

 == converts both values to the same type before comparison
 === compares the type and value of the variables or literals

+#17
+The new modified array thats returned is [2,4,6]